ddk376/snake/README.md

 - Download package
 - run `bundle install`
 - cd into directory and run `rackup`
-- Go to browser(works in Firefox but not in Chrome) and open `http://localhost:9292`
+- Go to browser and open `http://localhost:9292`